Fechin/reference/README.md

 tags:
 categories:
 - Other
-  intro: This is a reference of styles that you can use on quickref cheatsheets!
+  intro: This is a reference of styles that you can use on quickref cheat sheets!
 ---
 ```
 Only the `title` and `intro` fields are required, and the other options can be left blank.